On Abel's problem and Gauss congruences: Introduction

 $\bullet$ We observe that in very similar but not exactly hypergeometric situations, none would be true.
 Consider for instance $f(x)=1+\frac{x}{2(1-x)}$: we have

-and it is not an integer over $\mathbb Z[1/x]$ because its minimal polynomial is $(1-x)T^2-x^2$.
-This example shows that, if true, the remaining parts of Golyshev's predictions are probably quite specific to algebraic hypergeometric series, and also that a proof of them could not be based only on the fact that the analytic continuations of such series have exactly one finite singularity. \end{Remarks*}
+and it is not an integer over $\mathbb Z[1/x]$ because its minimal polynomial over $\mathbb Z[1/x]$ is $(1/x^2-1/x)T^2-1$.
+This example shows in particular that if the remaining parts of Golyshev's predictions are true, their proof could not be based only on the fact that the analytic continuations of algebraic hypergeometric series have exactly one finite singularity. \end{Remarks*}

 When $\mathcal{F}_{\boldsymbol{\alpha},\boldsymbol{\beta}}$ is algebraic over $\mathbb{Q}(x)$ but not factorial, Theorem \ref{theo:HypCrit} shows that